realityincllc/Otto-Open-Source-Project/README.md

 2. Fork the project / Create a Replit account.
 3. Make your changes to the project.
 Everything is fully customizable.
 4. Publish it and credit the developers (in this case, Reality Incorporated LLC).

+# Questions
+Where can I find the original Otto search? https://ottosearch.tk is where you can find it.